East Cowes Castle: The Right Honourable Henry Boyle, 3rd Earl of Shannon (1836 - 1842)

 In May 1837, the Earl was reported to be dangerously ill from the bursting of a blood vessel.
 The report said that he had been thrown from his horse many months earlier and had not been well since.
 In August 1837, the Dowager Queen Adelaide stayed at East Cowes Castle for some time to recuperate from a serious illness, after her physicians felt that the mild sea air would help her convalescence.
 She was the widow of King William IV and the Australian city of Adelaide was named after her.
 When Queen Victoria was proclaimed Queen, it was subject to the proviso that Queen Adelaide was not pregnant at the time.

 In October 1838, the Earl was again reported to be dangerously ill and in 1841, he was prevented from visiting the castle, due to the delicate state of his health.
 The Earl of Shannon died at the age of 70 in April 1842, after his long and serious illness.
 He had been receiving a pension of £3,133 per year from his abolished office as clerk of the pells in Ireland.

-Following the 3rd Earl's death, his son shipped all of the castle's "splendid furniture and appointments" back to the family seat in Castlemartyr, Cork, so that the 'marine villa' could be let out.
+Following the 3rd Earl's death, his son shipped all of the castle's "splendid furniture and appointments" back to the family seat in Castlemartyr, County Cork, so that the 'marine villa' could be let out.
 For some years, the castle was let to Nathaniel Barwell Esq, a gentleman of 'great opulence'.

 In 1844, a steeple chase challenge was made between Barwell's horse and a Mr Jacobs of Chale's chestnut.
 The winner was the first horse to reach the gate of the newly built racecourse.
 The race was won by Mr Barwell.

 In 1847, it was confidently reported that the castle had been sold to the Queen Dowager, who had stayed there to recuperate in 1837.
 However, this was soon found to be incorrect.
 The following year it was reported that the Marquis of Conyngham was trying to buy the estate for his family.
 Shortly afterwards it was reported that the exiled former King of France, the Count de Neuilly had leased the castle for a term, of several years.